Evgenii-Bazhaov/Hello-World/README.md

 [Ref](https://docs.microsoft.com/en-us/powershell/module/azure.storage/start-azurestorageblobcopy?view=azurermps)

 #### Q88.
-(Exam Topic 3)
 You are a developer for a SaaS company that offers many web services.
 All web services for the company must meet the following requirements:
 Use API Management to access the services Use OpenID Connect for authentication Prevent anonymous usage A recent security audit found that several web services can be called without any authentication.
 Which API Management policy should you implement?